Nnevalti/Nnevalti/README.md

 📚 Studying at 42 - Paris

-💼 Intern at Ubisoft as an Assisant Audio Programmer on Anvil Pipeline
+💼 Intern at Ubisoft as an Assistant Audio Programmer on Anvil Pipeline

 ## Languages